 Villanova University takes a holistic approach to reviewing applicants to our undergraduate programs.
-When we read your application we will consider the complete picture - including your academic performance and rigor, activities outside the classroom, recommendations, essays, life experiences and, if reported, test scores.
+When we read your application we will consider the complete picture - including your academic performance and rigor, activities outside the classroom, recommendations, writing supplements, life experiences and, if reported, test scores.
 We want to learn who you are as a student and as a person.

 First-year applicants are students who are currently in high school, even if taking college courses.
 If you are attending a college or university, you will apply as a transfer student.

 Villanova University offers first-year applicants a choice of four application plans: Early Action and Regular Decision which are non-binding and Early Decision I and Early Decision II which are binding.

 |Application Deadline||Notification Date||Reply Date|

 |Early Decision I||November 1||by December 15||by January 7|

 |Early Action||November 1||by January 20||by May 1|

 |Early Decision II||January 15||by February 15||by March 1|

 Please note: If you are having trouble completing your application by the deadlines above due to a personal extenuating circumstance or a school-related disruption, please email email@example.com with details and a request for an extension.